amirr19/spring-security-login-jquery/README.md

 an html and jquery front-end project which connects to spring boot secured back-end project.

+## How to run the application
+In order to run application you only need to run `spring boot` application and then go to [http://localhost:9002](http://localhost:9002) address in your web browser.
+**Alternative method**
+Run `spring boot` application then run `index.html` file in `JetBrain Live Server` you know it how!
+**Setup database**
+Although in this project database has not been needed yet, you need to notice `application.properties` file to be informed about database name.

 ## Notices
 **Notice two files first:** SpringSecurityConfig.java and login.js.